shishenyxx/PASM/README.md

 # PASM
 ## Here are scripts for Postzygotic Amplicon Sequencing for Mosaicism (PASM).
-The scripts are useful for the calculation of variant allelic fraction based on deep sequencing data.
+We provided a perl+R version, two standalone python versions, and a Snakemake pipeline.
+The scripts and pipelines are useful for the calculation of variant allelic fraction based on deep sequencing data as well as annotations for postzygotic mosaic variant studies.

 --------------
 For the calculation of confidence intervals, you can choose [exact binomial confidence interval in R](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/binom.test) ([Clopper-Pearson interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) by default), or the methods described in [Yang and Liu et al. 2017](https://doi.org/10.1038/s41598-017-15814-7).